Advertiser Learning in Direct Advertising Markets: Results

-Because most of the belief paths decrease from their starting point of 1, we conclude that advertisers are overly optimistic about the likelihood of clicks they will obtain on a site when they first advertise.
-Moreover, beliefs take several thousand impressions before they begin to stabilize meaning an advertiser could misspend a considerable sum on advertising before learning its true match.
-Accordingly, advertisers often spend too much, and sometimes spend too little.
-In each instance, advertisers' best advertising choices, conditional on them knowing their true match with each site, differ from their actual advertising choices, meaning advertisers face losses relative to if they were fully informed.
+Because most of the belief paths in Figure \ref{fig:Advertiser-Match-Beliefs-Over-Time-1} decrease from their starting point of 1, advertisers appear largely optimistic about the likelihood of clicks they will obtain on a site when they first advertise.
+Accordingly, advertisers often spend too much, but sometimes spend too little.
+Moreover, beliefs take several thousand impressions before they begin to stabilize, meaning an advertiser could misspend a considerable sum on advertising before learning its true site match.
+Whether optimistic or pessimistic, advertisers' best advertising choices---were they to know their true match with each site up front---would frequently differ from their actual advertising choices.
+Advertisers thus face losses relative to being fully informed.

-Interestingly, one might expect that publishers and the platform have little incentive to address over-optimistic advertisers.
-If we were to correct advertisers' prior beliefs about their match with the sites they advertised at, we would expect lower ad spend at those sites, and thus less revenue for those sites and the platform as a whole.
-However it is also possible that an advertiser could switch to a better matched publisher, potentially increasing total advertising on the publisher sites and the platform owing to better matching.
-In the next section, we quantify these trade-offs and potential solutions that can benefit advertisers, sites, and the platform.
+One might expect that publishers and the platform have little incentive to address over-optimistic advertisers.
+Were one to correct advertisers' prior beliefs about their match with an initial set of sites, one might expect ad spend across those sites and the platform as a whole to be lower.
+However, this expectation ignores the possibility that an advertiser might switch to a better matched publisher, potentially increasing total advertising on the publisher sites and the platform, thereby increasing revenues.
+Section \ref{sec:The-Role-of-Information} quantifies these trade-offs and considers a potential solution that can benefit advertisers, sites, and the platform.